wuggawugga/gob40k/.github/ISSUE_TEMPLATE/command_bug.md

 - [ ] I confirm that I am the owner of the bot running Adventure.
 - [ ] I confirm that I have not modified the source code of Adventure.
 - [ ] I'm an Adventure user but not the bot owner.
-- [ ] I confirm that I have checked the [issue tracker](../) and a this bug hasn't been reported already.
+- [ ] I confirm that I have checked the [issue tracker](../) and this bug hasn't been reported already.

 ## Command name